 One of the most popular summer activities in Calgary is floating down the Bow River.

-Starting at Bowness Park, you can choose where you want to end up but most common is Prince’s Island in Calgary’s downtown.
-The farthest point is Calgary Zoo, 20 km down the stream which can take 2-4 hours.
+Starting at Bowness Park, you can choose where you want to end up, but Prince’s Island in Calgary’s downtown is the most common.
+The farthest point is Calgary Zoo, 20 km down the stream, which can take 2-4 hours.

 2. Watch wildlife in the park

-Even in the city you can find plenty of wildlife.
-Just head to any park after sunrise or before sunset to watch deer, beavers, porcupines or coyotes.
+Even in the city, you can find plenty of wildlife.
+Head to any park after sunrise or before sunset to watch deer, beavers, porcupines, or coyotes.

-We like Fish Creek Provincial Park and Nose Hill Park for deer, and Prince’s Island Park to watch beavers.
+We like Fish Creek Provincial Park, Nose Hill Park for deer, and Prince’s Island Park to watch beavers.

 Canadian wildlife won’t disappoint, even more so when you visit the Rocky Mountains.
 You can see bears, moose, elk, and much more.